Woodberry Forest School: History

-Aside from maintaining the honor system, the Prefect Board is charged with guiding the new students though orientation.
-Prefects also serve in roles similar to that of resident assistants, organizing dormitory events and informing students of news and events.
-A Senior Prefect is elected by the Prefect Board from among its members; his role is similar to that of a student body president, giving a speech at the assembly commencing the school year and at graduation in spring.
+Extracurricular activities

 Athletics

-Woodberry, nicknamed the Tigers, competes in the Virginia Prep League in a variety of sports including basketball, soccer, baseball, golf, swimming, lacrosse, wrestling, cross country, tennis, track, and football.
+Woodberry, nicknamed the Tigers, competes in the Virginia Prep League in a variety of sports, including basketball, soccer, baseball, golf, swimming, lacrosse, wrestling, Cross country running, Tennis, track and field, and football.

-The longest-running high school football rivalry in the South takes place each year between Woodberry Forest and Episcopal High School of Alexandria, Virginia.
-The schools first played against each other in 1901 and have competed in over a hundred games.
+The longest-running high school football rivalry in the Southern United States takes place annually between Woodberry Forest and Episcopal High School of Alexandria, Virginia.
+The schools first played against each other in 1901, competing in over 100 games.
 "The Game," as it is known, draws back many alumni and is considered the homecoming game for both schools.
-The 100th contest, which Woodberry won, took place in 2000, and drew nearly 15,000 spectators.
-Before every game between the two schools, Woodberry has a bonfire reaching heights of four stories where students line up to throw torches into a tower of logs.
+The 100th contest, which Woodberry won, took place in 2000 and drew nearly 15,000 spectators.
+Before every game between the two schools, Woodberry has a bonfire reaching heights of four stories, where students line up to throw torches into a tower of logs.
 The bonfire draws nearly as many Woodberry fans as The Game itself.

-The school's facilities include an on-campus 9-hole golf course designed by Donald Ross, an indoor track/pool complex, two turf football/lacrosse fields, two baseball fields, three competition-level soccer fields, and three other grass fields for football, soccer, or lacrosse.
+The school's facilities include an on-campus 9-hole golf course designed by Donald Ross, an indoor track/pool complex, two turf football/lacrosse fields, two baseball fields, three competition-level soccer fields, and three other grass fields for football, soccer, and lacrosse.

-The Tigers send numerous players to play college football at all levels, including multiple NCAA Division I recruits each year.
+The Tigers send numerous athletes to play college sports at all levels, including multiple NCAA Division I recruits each year.